CyVerse-learning-materials/container_camp_workshop_2020/docker/findingcontainers.rst

 **Pull an image from a registry**
 ----------------------------------

-To run your BioContainer you will need a computer with Docker installed.
+To run your container you will need a computer with Docker installed.
 We will use an Atmosphere cloud instance today but this can be done on any computer.

 Open an Atmosphere instance